Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Use Case Specifics and A/B Test Settings

 \subsection{Aftenposten's News Service and Personalization Strategy}

 \paragraph{History and Organizational Values} Aftenposten, Norway’s largest national printed newspaper, was founded in 1860 and is owned by Schibsted, a Norwegian media group.
 With a heritage of over 165 years, the company exemplifies a traditional legacy media newspaper.
 The organization has also been operating an online newspaper since 1995.
 As of 2025, Aftenposten reaches 700,000 daily users, with a subscriber base of 175,000 online and 75,000 print subscribers.
-The media house’s stated maxim is to strengthen democracy and freedom of speech through trustworthy journalism\footnote{https://schibsted.com/our-brands/aftenposten/}.
+The media house’s stated maxim is to strengthen democracy and freedom of speech through trustworthy journalism.\footnote{\url{https://schibsted.com/our-brands/aftenposten/}, accessed September 15, 2025.}

 \paragraph{Aftenposten's Online Service and Front Page} In this study, we focus on Aftenposten's online newspaper.
 It presents two distinct front page versions, tailored to desktop and mobile phone users.
 The user interface is designed around a continuous, scrolling stream of content.
 All articles and other content types are presented in a single feed---a long, dynamically updated list.
 Users scroll down within the news feed to access additional content.
 However, section navigation is also possible through the menu.
-Fig.~\ref{fig:subfig_front} shows a screen capture of the mobile version.
+Figure~\ref{fig:mobile_and_stylized_version}(a) shows a screen capture of the mobile version.